What Are Interest Rate Hikes?

 The Current State of Interest Rates in the US

 The interest rate landscape in the United States has undergone substantial changes recently, with a noticeable upward trajectory.
 A key catalyst for this has been the response to the COVID-19 pandemic.
-To mitigate the pandemic’s economic fallout, the U.S. Federal Reserve slashed interest rates to near-zero levels in March 2020.
+The U.S. Federal Reserve slashed interest rates to near-zero levels in March 2020 to mitigate the pandemic’s economic fallout.
 This served as a stimulus measure, facilitating borrowing and encouraging consumer spending to rejuvenate the economy.

-However, inflation fears started to emerge as the economy began to rebound in 2021, coupled with increased vaccination rates and fiscal stimulus.
+However, inflation fears emerged as the economy rebounded in 2021, coupled with increased vaccination rates and fiscal stimulus.
 This pressure was further intensified by supply chain disruptions and labor shortages, which further stoked inflation rates.
 In response, the Fed has signaled a potential increase in interest rates to keep inflation in check.

 Adding to this complex scenario are international factors.
 The global economy’s interconnectedness implies that economic activity in other countries can affect the Fed’s decisions on interest rates.
 For instance, a slowdown in other major economies can lead to a decrease in demand for American goods, impacting the nation’s economic growth and, consequently, its interest rates.

 According to Fed Chair Jerome Powell, “The lower monthly readings for core inflation in June and July were welcome, but two months of good data are only the beginning of what it will take to build confidence that inflation is moving sustainably toward our goal.”
 A few months of positive momentum with interest rates are great, but fed officials are holding out for a positive year.